-Shoalhaven Hospital caters for all women who live in the Shoalhaven area and also visitors to the area.
+Shoalhaven Hospital caters for all women and their families who live in the Shoalhaven area and also visitors to the area.

 Note: if you are visiting the Shoalhaven area we recommend you bring any pregnancy information in with you, including your antenatal record of care, which is most often a "yellow card".